 A lifter's Load Capacity is rated at a vacuum level of 16" Hg [-54 kPa] (see SPECIFICATIONS).
-After the lifter has attained this level, the green vacuum lift light turns on to indicate that the lifter is ready to lift the maximum load weight.
+After the lifter has attained this level, the vacuum pumps turn off automatically, to conserve battery energy.
+At the same time, the green vacuum lift light turns on, to indicate that the lifter is ready to lift the maximum load weight.

-WARNING: Never attempt to lift load unless green lift light is illuminated.
+M WARNING: Never attempt to lift load unless green lift light is illuminated.